kubernetes/features/keps/sig-architecture/2527-clarify-status-observations-vs-rbac/README.md

 ### Risks and Mitigations

 The current guidance exists for a reason.
-It does encourage a sort of idealogical cleanliness.
+It does encourage a sort of ideological cleanliness.
 However, it is not universally adhered to and it neglects the reality of these request/acknowledge APIs.
 On the whole, this KEP posits that the current guidance is a net negative.